ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

   - @ref exceptionHandlingDesign states that non-blocking read operations like `ChimeraTK::TransferElement::readLatest()` should never block due to an exception.
   - Hence a special treatment is required in this case:
   - `ChimeraTK::ExceptionHandlingDecorator::readLatest()` should block until the device is opened and initialised if (and only if) the accessor still has the `ChimeraTK::VersionNumber(nullptr)` - which means it has not yet been read.
-  - Since `readLatest()` is always the first `read`-type function called, it is acceptable if all `read`-type functions implement this behaviour.

 ### VariableNetworkNode ###

-- Implements the decision tree mentioned in 8.b. in `ChimeraTK::VariableNetworkNode::hasInitialValue()` [tbd: new name]
+- Implements the decision tree mentioned in 8.b. in `ChimeraTK::VariableNetworkNode::initialValueType()`

 ### Application ###
 (This section refers to the class `ChimeraTK::Application`, not to the user-defined application.)